pongo-pygmaeus/tdd_ci_and_cute_animals/README.md

 * Explore!
 * Run Travis CI

-Travis Annotations (Everything below is run in a dynamic Docker container everytime Travis CI runs a test suite)
+Travis Annotations (Everything below is run in a dynamic Docker container every time Travis CI runs a test suite)

 Start Postgres:
 ```
 services:
 - postgresql
 ```
 Declare which programming languages are have tests against them and which versions of the programming language to test against.
 ```
 language: ruby
 rvm: